yashvchavan/Insure/README.md

-# 🛡️ InsureEase - Modern Insurance Platform
+# 🛡️ Insure - Modern Insurance Platform

 A comprehensive insurance management platform built with Next.js, Flask, and MongoDB.
 InsureEase provides a seamless experience for users to browse, apply for, and manage insurance policies with AI-powered chatbot assistance and voice navigation.